Explore UAB

 • Birmingham Southern College

 Recently, the NIH asked the LAN to provide samples of zebrafish lab diets to their Animal Program Director in the Office of Laboratory Animal Medicine in the National Human Genome Research Institute located in Maryland.
-NIH wants to develop a long term relationship with the LAN for consultation and production of reference and experimental diets.
+Future collaborations with NIH are warranted.

-Additionally, the LAN participated in obtaining an NIH R-41 STTR Phase I with Meridian Biotech LLC to evaluate new protein sources for animal diets.
-This is an exciting collaboration between core and business development.
+Additionally, the LAN participated in obtaining a NIH R-41 STTR Phase I and R-42 STTR Phase II with Meridian Biotech LLC to evaluate new protein sources for lab animal diets.
+This is an exciting collaboration between the core and business entities.

-The LAN has partnerships with many vendors, including:
+The LAN has worked with many vendors, including

 • Envigo Teklab, Inc.